 The secret really is in one thing: LAYERING.
 This way, it’s easy to adjust should you feel a little hotter (say, you go inside the train station), or colder.

 Also, I don’t have a daughter (not yet, at least), but you can also use this technique for your little girl.

 Here we go!

 Choose your base.
 It should be tight so that air won’t keep coming in.
-You can use thermals, but since I wasn’t able to get one for Pablo for this trip, I just used longsleeved onesies and leggings.
+You can use thermals, but since I wasn’t able to get one for my son for this trip, I just used longsleeved onesies and leggings.